-As a result of the portfolio's ongoing strong performance, the Board is pleased to have continued the Company's regular and growing stream of fully franked dividends, as set out below:
+As a direct result of these strong outcomes for investors, the Board is pleased to have continued the Company's regular and growing stream of fully franked dividends, as set out below:

-Dividend declaration date Dividend amount (cents per share)
+Dividend amount (cents per share) Interim Full year Total Financial Year

-February 2021 1.5

-August 2021 3.0
+2021 1.5 3.0 4.5

-February 2022 4.0

-August 2022 4.5
+2022 4.0 4.5 8.5

-February 2023 5.0

-August 2023 5.5
+2023 5.0 5.5 10.5

+2024 5.75 6.0 11.75

-During the year, senior management of the Investment Manager have once again increased their investment in LSF (buying shares on-market), reinforcing their commitment to the Company's long-term success and reflecting their positive view of the portfolio.
-They have also regularly shared their market outlook and portfolio insights through webinars, detailed monthly and quarterly reports and further resourcing of their Investor Relations capabilities.
-The Board is very pleased with the benefits that these efforts are providing to our shareholders.
+Senior management of the Investment Manager have again reinforced their commitment to the Company's long-term success by increasing their investment in LSF (buying shares on-market).
+They have also regularly shared their market outlook and portfolio insights through webinars, detailed monthly and quarterly reports and their Investor Relations capabilities.
+The Board is very pleased with the benefits that these efforts continue to provide to our shareholders.

-We look forward to speaking with you at the Annual General Meeting at 10am on Tuesday 14 November 2023.
+We look forward to speaking with you at the Annual General Meeting at 11am on Tuesday 12 November 2024.